Lawrence Sumulong Photographs of the Marshallese Diaspora in Springdale, Arkansas

 - Language of description

 - Language of description note

 - Finding aid is written in English.
-A Marshallese translation of the finding aid is projected to be available by the end of 2022.
+A Marshallese translation of the finding aid is projected to be available in 2023.